coreos/ignition/doc/examples.md

 ## Reformat the Root Filesystem

+### Btrfs

 This example Ignition configuration will locate the device with the "ROOT" filesystem label (the root filesystem) and reformat it to btrfs, recreating the filesystem label.
-The `force` option is set to ensure that `mkfs.btrfs` ignores any existing filesystem.
+The `wipeFilesystem` option is set to ensure that Ignition ignores any existing filesystem.

-### Btrfs

 ```json ignition
 {